AshyIsMe/dotrc/vimannoyances.md

 * Haskell
 ** Hoogle hotkey direct from vim?
-Should be able to use "open url" through shell ** Step debugging?
+Should be able to use "open url" through shell ** hasktags - set up autoregen on save (and compiled successfully)
+*** Can hasktags generate tags for library functions too and jump to source on the system somewhere?
+** Step debugging?
 ** Haskell hoogle lookups.
 Compare haskellmode to vim2hs - check out the vim2hs "see also" section on github ** Haskell editing mode. look into this: https://github.com/chrisdone/structured-haskell-mode